How to do this properly: requirements, goals, software tools, alternatives, processes, and caution points.

 - Log – log to SQL tables when possible.
 I will be using this data later.

 - Agentless – I want to deploy code in a form of stored procedures, SQLAgent jobs, and PowerShell scripts.
 This solves a couple of important problems: it means on most servers, I can probably sneak this code in (believe me, I test the crap out of it before I do that on PROD).
 It means I can probably avoid creating a hundred JIRA tickets and avoid bureaucratic processes and red tape, when it makes sense.
 I would not do it on PROD servers, but for DEV and QA environments, it most likely can be done safely.

 - Alerting solution should work on all SQL versions (2005 and up).

-- If all above is done right, there will be no limit of how many SQL Servers can be monitored.
-I should be able to use the same monitoring on environments with one SQL Server or 500.
+- If all of the above is done right, there will be no limit on how many SQL Servers can be monitored.
+I should be able to use the same monitoring on environments with a single SQL Server or 500.

 - It will have minimal or no impact on the SQL Server Performance that is being monitored.

 SQL Monitoring Software, Tools, Alternatives and Other Options